TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 = Infinite heaven =
-r149 - 2016-04-27
+r150 - 2016-05-04
 by tin man tex
 For MGSV version 1.0.8.1 (1.08 in title screen)

-A mod for MGSV intended to extend gameplay through customizable settings and features.
+A mod for Metal Gear Solid V: The Phantom Pain intended to extend gameplay through customizable settings and features.

 Has several hundred toggleable options ranging from Subsistence mode for all missions, Mother base invasion with multiple attack helicopters, Free-cam, skip heli rides, customization of enemy and mother base gear, foot, heavy vehicle and heli patrols in free roam, and much more.